Money Saving Tips for Frugal Families

 Curb how much time you spend in front of your television.

-So, try to curb how much time you spend in front of your TV.
+So, curb how much time you spend in front of your TV.
 This way, you’re not only lowering your electricity bill by keeping your television off most of the day.
-You’re also avoiding advertisements, which you probably weren’t terribly fond of in the first place.
+You’re also avoiding advertisements, which you probably weren’t fond of in the first place.

-Consider downgrading your cable subscription too, which would save you on your cable bill.
+Consider downgrading your cable subscription, which would save you on your cable bill.

 Don’t overspend on family vacations and outings.

-Going all-out on family vacations and outings is certainly tempting.
-But all-out tends to also mean terribly expensive.
-One of the most common lies marketers will tell you is if you don’t spend a fortune on your family vacation, it won’t be fun and memorable.
+Going all-out on family vacations and outings is undoubtedly tempting.
+But all-out also tends to mean expensive.
+One of the most common lies marketers will tell you is if you don’t spend a fortune on your family trip, it won’t be fun and memorable.

-And while visiting Disneyland can be an incredibly fun and memorable experience, you don’t have to splurge on every family vacation and outing.
+And while visiting Disneyland can be an enjoyable and memorable experience, you don’t have to splurge on every family vacation and outing.

 Instead of going to Disneyland, go on a weekend camping trip.
 Or pack a lunch and visit a state park.
 If you live in California, a trip to Yosemite doesn’t have to be too costly, and it can be just as fun for your kids.